-Youth Tour is an annual, all-expense-paid tour of our nation’s capital for high school students.
-These two young ladies represented HCEC well on this trip of a lifetime.
-They joined 145 other high school students from around the state of Texas who also participated in this opportunity and were sponsored by their local electric cooperatives.
+Youth Tour is an annual, all-expenses-paid tour of our nation’s capital for eligible high school juniors and seniors.
+These two young people represented HCEC ably on this trip of a lifetime.
+They joined a delegation of 148 other high school students from around the state who also were sponsored by local electric cooperatives.

-Taylor is the daughter of Brandon and Bridgette Haile of Hamilton.
-Kirsten is the daughter of Chris and Jennifer Niemann of Hamilton.
-Taylor and Kirsten departed June 7 and returned to Austin on June 16.
-The action-packed trip kicked off in Austin, where students toured the State Capitol and the Bullock Texas State History Museum.
+Sutherland is the daughter of Kody Sutherland and Janna Collins of Goldthwaite.
+Hollingsworth is the son of Rusty and Tracy Hollingsworth, also of Goldthwaite.
+Sutherland and Hollingsworth departed June 6 and returned June 15.
+The action-packed trip kicked off in Austin, where students toured the state Capitol and the Bullock Texas State History Museum.

-Then students flew to Washington and began a whirlwind of activities, which included a day to meet with their elected representatives to discuss current issues.
-They toured Capitol Hill and the Library of Congress.
-They also explored monuments and museums, including Mount Vernon; the National Cathedral; the Smithsonian Institution; the Holocaust Memorial Museum; and the Lincoln, Jefferson and Vietnam Veterans memorials.
+Then students flew to Washington, where they took part in a whirlwind of activities that included a day to meet with their elected representatives to discuss current issues.
+They toured Capitol Hill and the Library of Congress and explored monuments and museums, including Mount Vernon; the National Cathedral; the Smithsonian Institution; the Holocaust Memorial Museum; and the Lincoln, Jefferson and Vietnam Veterans memorials.
 They spent some time at Arlington National Cemetery and attended a wreath-laying ceremony at the Tomb of the Unknown Soldier.
-Other activities included learning about rural electrification, seeing a performance at the Kennedy Center, and going on a Potomac River boat cruise with dinner and dancing.
+Other activities included learning about rural electrification, seeing a performance at the Kennedy Center and going on a Potomac River cruise with dinner and dancing.